Update August 2019: E-Bikes are now allowed on bicycle paths in Grand Teton National Park!

-- National Elk Refuge (HWY 89): YES The pathway is closed Nov 1st to April 30th for the benefit of Elk migration.
+- National Elk Refuge (HWY 89): YES.
+Although, the pathway is closed from November 1st to April 30th.
+For the benefit of Elk migration.
 Please respect this rule!

-- Grand Teton National Path Parkway: YES Here is a link to the technical info on the GTNP website and a description of allowed E-Bikes on the NPS site
+- Grand Teton National Path Parkway: YES.
+In addition, here is a link to the technical info on the GTNP website and a description of allowed E-Bikes on the NPS site.

-- National Forest: YES (where motorized vehicles are allowed. ie North Shadow Mountain, Fall Creek, Mosquito Creek, Gros Ventre).
+- National Forest: YES.
+Only where motorized vehicles are allowed.
+For example, North Shadow Mountain, Fall Creek, Mosquito Creek, Gros Ventre.

-Currently, E-Bikes are not allowed on our vast network of excellent mountain bike trails including Cache Creek, Game Creek, and Teton Pass.
+- Although, E-Bikes are not allowed on our vast network of excellent mountain bike trails including, Cache Creek, Game Creek, and Teton Pass.

-Winter Riding: The Bridger Teton National Forest in the Winter of 2017 started allowing e-bikes on winter travel routes.
-These routes are maintained by money raised by required snowmobile resident and non-resident permits.
-If you’re going to play and ride on these trails, please show your support of their grooming efforts by purchasing a permit for $40 available here.
-If you purchase a non-resident permit, it does not require a vin number (just a little easier and the money goes to the same place).
+The Bridger Teton National Forest in the Winter of 2017 started allowing e-bikes on winter travel routes.
+Since then, these routes have been maintained with money raised by snowmobile resident and non-resident permits.
+If you’re planning on riding or playing on these trails please show your support of their grooming efforts by purchasing a permit for just $40, available here, if you buy a non-resident permit, it does not require a VIN (just a little easier, and the money goes to the same place).